-Upon completion of the work and before final payment will be authorized, the Contractor shall furnish the Design Professional, for review and approval prior to transmission to the Agency, the Contractor's one-year acceptance warranty (the warranty period begins upon the date as stated in the substantial completion document, bonds, roof warranties, termite inspection, maintenance and operation manuals and operation training, air balance data, shop drawings, catalog data, as-built "record" reproducible prints, etc., as called for under the various Divisions of Specifications.
-Certification of the above will be made by the Design Professional and attached to the Contractor's request for final payment.
+Upon completion of the work and before final payment will be authorized, the contractor shall furnish the Design Professional, for review and approval prior to transmission to the Agency, the contractor's one-year acceptance warranty (the warranty period begins upon the date when as stated in the substantial completion document has been approved by ABA), bonds, roof warranties, termite inspection, maintenance and operation manuals and operation training, air balance data, shop drawings, catalog data, as-built "record" reproducible prints, etc., as called for under the various Divisions of Specifications.
+Certification of the above will be made by the Design Professional and attached to the contractor's request for final payment.